 But, my dad has prevailed.
-Our relationship is still strong, if not stronger–and it is thanks to him and his support.
-I have every reason to celebrate this wonder Father’s Day with him, but since he is out of town today, the blog will have to do–as well as a nice phone call this afternoon.
+Our relationship is still strong, if not stronger–and it is thanks to his support.

-Our relationship is a great one.
-No wait, it’s fantastic.
-But the eating disorder stuff?
+We have a great father-daughter relationship.
+But the eating disorder?
 He doesn’t get it.
-He tries, I’ll give you that—he certainly tries.
+He tries, I’ll give you that.
 But it is no easy task.
-I had a long conversation with him about it last summer, in fact, which didn’t particularly get us much anywhere, but it was a good effort on his part and a good way for me to practice being more open with him about it.
+I had a long conversation with him about it last summer, which didn’t get us much anywhere, but it was a good effort on his part and a good way for me to practice being more open with him about it.

-Eating disorders are just simply tricky if you haven’t experienced it yourself.
-Before I even had an eating disorder I viewed it as a selfish, self-absorbed act.
-I even thought people with eating disorders were just lazy and were going the “easy” way out by purging or just being “stupid” for not eating enough.
-Why couldn’t they just eat healthy food and exercise?
+Eating disorders are tricky if you haven’t experienced it yourself.
+Before I even had an eating disorder I thought that people with eating disorders were just lazy and were going the “easy” way out by purging or just being “stupid” for not eating enough (I hate to even write all of that).
+Why couldn’t they just eat healthy food and exercise, I thought?

 My dad has always encouraged our family to eat heartily growing up.
 He encouraged us to eat slowly and enjoy our food, had us sit together as a family for dinner each night, and never said no to going out to eat.
 He made it something of a contest between my sister and I to see who would choose to try the “new” food at the table—and whoever did, received praise.
 He also encouraged us to help him cook dinner, cooking up dishes like pasta with tomato and cheese sauce, angel-hair pasta with chicken, broccoli, and carrots, or chicken with vegetables and biscuits.